Stono/for-yolina/README.md

+# Certs
+You need to add your TLS certs (wildcard, and EV) to cookwell-www and cookwell (or rename them in the ingress file).

-# Deploy the secret
+# Deploy the config secret
 kubectl create secret generic cookwell-redirect-pod-config --from-file=config.js

 # Deploy the NodePort service
 kubectl apply -f nginx.service.yml

-# Deploy the pod
+# Deploy the Pod
 kubectl apply -f nginx.pod.yml

-# Deploy the ingress controller
+# Deploy the Ingress
 kubectl apply -f ingress.yml